Mashal (allegory): The Parable of the Banquet

 Johanan b.
 Zakkai illustrates the necessity of daily conversion and of constant readiness to appear before God in heaven by the following parable: "A king invited his servants to a banquet without stating the exact time at which it would be given.
 Those who were wise remembered that all things are ever ready in the palace of a king, and they arrayed themselves and sat by the palace gate awaiting the call to enter, while those who were foolish continued their customary occupations, saying, 'A banquet requires great preparation.'
 When the king suddenly called his servants to the banquet, those who were wise appeared in clean raiment and well adorned, while those who were foolish came in soiled and ordinary garments.
 The king took pleasure in seeing those who were wise, but was full of anger at those who were foolish, saying that those who had come prepared for the banquet should sit down and eat and drink, but that those who had not properly arrayed themselves should stand and look on" (Shab.
 153a).
 Similar parables expressing the same thought are found in the New Testament (Matt.
 22:10–12, 25:1–12; Luke 12:36).

 Another parable may be cited from the Jerusalem Talmud (Talmud Yerushalmi), which is found in the New Testament also.
 When R. Ḥiyya's son, R. Abin, died at the early age of twenty-eight, R. Zera delivered the funeral oration, which he couched in the form of the following parable: "A king had a vineyard for which he engaged many laborers, one of whom was especially apt and skilful.
 What did the king do?
 He took this laborer from his work, and walked through the garden conversing with him.
 When the laborers came for their hire in the evening, the skilful laborer also appeared among them and received a full day's wages from the king.
 The other laborers were angry at this and said, 'We have toiled the whole day, while this man has worked but two hours; why does the king give him the full hire, even as to us?'
 The king said to them: 'Why are you angry?
 Through his skill he has done more in the two hours than you have done all day.'
 So is it with R. Abin b. Ḥiyya.
 In the twenty-eight years of his life he has learned more than others learn in 100 years.
-Hence he has fulfilled his life-work and is entitled to be called to paradise earlier than others from his work on earth; nor will he miss aught of his reward" (Yer.
-Ber. ii.
+Hence he has fulfilled his life-work and is entitled to be called to paradise earlier than others from his work on earth; nor will he miss aught of his reward" (Talmud Yerushalmi Berakhot 2.
 5c).
-In Matt. xx.
-1-16 this parable is intended to illustrate the doctrine that the heathen who have accepted Christianity have equal rights with the Jews in the kingdom of heaven.
+In Matt.
+20. 1-16 this parable is intended to illustrate the doctrine that the heathen who have accepted Christianity have equal rights with the Jews in the kingdom of heaven.